guigolab/cls3-final-files-description/README.md

 The loci GTF has gene, transcript and exon features.
 _gene_id_ specifies the CLS3 locus ID (CLS3:LOC_xxxxxxxxxxxx) while _transcript_id_ specifies the merged transcript ID (TM_xxxxxxxxxxxx).

+Each exon has the transcript level attributes obtained through tmerge, description [here](https://github.com/guigolab/tmerge?tab=readme-ov-file#output).

+Further, additional attributes _overlapping_gencode_gene_, _overlapping_gencode_transcript_ have been added that specify the transcript overlap with gencode genes and transcripts at the exonic level.
+While _gLlevel_gencodeGeneOverlaps_ specifies the locus overlap with gencode genes at the exonic level.

 Each locus can be linked to the underlying anchTMs using the _contains_ attribute tag accesed through the exon records for each transcript (TM_xxxxxxxxxxxx), thus linking the main master table GTF to this loci GTF.

-Further, we have created a mapping file across the master table GTF and the loci GTF.
+Further, we have created a mapping file for the master table GTF (anchTMs) and the loci GTF.
 For each locus, there exists the following mapping information:
     "CLSgeneLoci - anchTMs - samples - gencode v27 exonic overlaps"

+These can be found here:
+    -
+    -
+    -

-In addition to the master table attributes (_target_, _spliced_, _sampleN_, _samplesMetadata_, _expression_, _artifact_), a new attribute _contained_anchTMs_, is also present which specifies the anchTMs contaiined within each chain.
+(_target_, _spliced_, _sampleN_, _samplesMetadata_, _expression_, _artifact_), a new attribute _contained_anchTMs_, is also present which specifies the anchTMs contaiined within each chain.

 For the [master table GTF attributes](https://github.com/guigolab/gencode-cls-master-table?tab=readme-ov-file#attributes-specifics), the definition remains the same, while these attributes now specify the respective tags for all the anchTMs contained within the respective chain.